HMXOrg/v2-evm/test/integration/testcases/TC18/README.md

 ### Scenario: Alice trade on APPLE's market, and profit reached to reserve
 When Alice sell APPLE 3,000 USD
-And APPLE's price dump to 136.8 USD (reached to max reserve) And Alice increase short position at APPLE 3,000 USD
+And APPLE's price dump to 136.8 USD (reached to max reserve) And Alice sell more position at APPLE 3,000 USD

 ### Scenario: Bot couldn't force close Alice's position
 When Bot force close ALICE's WETH position